 I have measured my body accurately in microsheppeys* and used these measurements to etch an abstract and meaningful pattern of marks.
 Using photography I have been recording a large and varied group of female people who together form a mesh of life connections which describes me uniquely.

 Much of the inspiration for my work comes through walking.
-I have recently made
+I have recently been

 *A sheppey is the minimum distance at which a sheep remains picturesque – roughly seven furlongs – Douglas Adams and John Lloyd, The Meaning of Liff.